MoCsabi/WRO2025-FE-StormsNGR/schemes/README.md

 The PCB project, along with its BOM can be found in the [schemes/wro_nyak](/schemes/wro-nyak/) subfolder.

 ## Power
+The robot's power supply is provided by a central accumulator (battery).
+We considered powering the motors and the control system from separate power sources due to their differing requirements and to limit the electrical interference (noise), but ultimately decided on a common power source for simplicity.
+The 11.1 V, 6000 mAh lithium accumulator provides more than sufficient capacity for us.
+A lower capacity device would have also sufficed and while being lighter, but the ability to avoid constant recharging is a great advantage for us during the testing periods.
+For safety, the accumulator is easily removable via a detachable cable.
+We have a spare unit, enabling us to charge one while using the other.
+The accumulator connects directly to the main switch via the detachable cable.
+The battery's largest consumer is the drive motor.
+The DC motor connects to the motor driver without voltage conversion.
+The driver's maximum current is 3.6A, which is sufficient for the motor's maximum current draw of 3.2A.
+The motor driver includes essential integrated protections (Overcurrent Protection - OCP, Thermal Shutdown - TSD).
+The remaining components of the system operate at 5V, which we provide using a step-down power supply.
+A very useful feature of this power supply is that it displays the input voltage, allowing us to monitor the battery's state of charge.
+Among the 5V components, the Servo and the Raspberry Pi require significant current, which is handled by the power supply's 5A maximum current output.
+A few of the robot's components, mainly sensors, operate at a 3.3V voltage level, but their power supply is provided by the controller (ESP/Pi) they are connected to.

 A simple explanation of the power supply hierarchy of our robot.
 - Battery `12V`
   - Step-down module `12V-->5V`